Heat 1 tablespoon vegetable oil over medium-high heat in a large saucepan or dutch oven.

 Spread the meat mixture in a large casserole dish.
 Spread the potatoes over the meat in an even layer.
 Use a large enough dish to make sure the meat doesn't overflow.

 Using a fork, make swirly designs on the potatoes to create texture and allow the potatoes to brown in parts.
-Dot the potatoes with the butter.
+Dot the potatoes with pieces of the 1 tablespoon butter.

 Bake for 25 to 30 minutes or just until the potatoes begin to brown.
 Transfer to a cooling rack for at least 10 minutes before serving.
 See Note 1.